games-automata-play/games-automata-play.github.io/_posts/2019-11-27-dynamic_algorithms_MDP.md

 * **value iteration**
 * **policy iteration** (sometimes called **strategy iteration** or **strategy improvement**)

-In the end we will show that these algorithms both fall into a larger family of algorithms.
+In the end we will argue that these algorithms both fall into a larger family of algorithms.

 #### Characterisation of the optimal values

 Recall that $$\val_*(s) = \sup_{\sigma \text{ strategy}} \val_\sigma(s).$$

 > **Lemma:** The optimal values satisfy the following equations
 $$
 \val_*(s) = \max_{a \in A} \sum_{s' \in S,r \in \R} \Delta(s,a)(s',r) (r + \gamma \val_*(s'))
 $$